 Aeotec Home Energy Meter Gen5.

-Aeotec Home Energy Meter Gen5 has been crafted to power connected lighting using Z-Wave Plus.
+Aeotec Home Energy Meter Gen5 was developed to measure current, voltage, power and transmit it via Z-Wave Plus.
 It is powered by Aeotec’s Gen5 technology.
 You can find out more about Home Energy Meter Gen5 by following that link.

 To see whether Home Energy Meter Gen5 is known to be compatible with your Z-Wave system or not, please reference our Z-Wave gateway comparison listing.
 The technical specifications of Home Energy Meter Gen5 can be viewed at that link.